 Data Center Manager Salary

-Data Center Managers who are practiced in their profession and carry more than 10 years of experience make up around two in three of Data Center Managers.
-Pay fluctuates from $60K to $137K per year, but expected earnings average $92K annually.
-Including potential for bonuses and profit sharing — peaking near $18K and $15K, respectively — total cash payment to Data Center Managers can bottom out near $60K or peak near $137K depending on individual performance.
-Geographic location is the biggest factor affecting pay for this group, followed by tenure.
-Nearly all receive medical and dental insurance and a strong majority get vision plans.
-Work is enjoyable for Data Center Managers, who typically claim high levels of job satisfaction.
-The figures in this overview were provided by individuals who took PayScale's salary questionnaire.
+Data Center Managers in the United States tend to have a good amount of experience under their belt — somewhere between two-thirds and three-fourths have more than 10 years in the field.
+While pay runs from $60K to $136K per year, median earnings come to $93K per year.
+Including potential for bonuses and profit sharing — peaking near $18K and $15K, respectively — total cash payment to Data Center Managers can bottom out near $60K or peak near $136K depending on individual performance.
+Geography and career duration each impact pay for this group, with the former having the largest influence.
+In this profession, almost all enjoy medical and dental coverage, and a large number have vision insurance, as well.
+Most Data Center Managers report high levels of job satisfaction.
+This snapshot results from replies to PayScale's salary survey.

 Job Description for Data Center Manager

 Data centers are a catch-all name for the information technology (IT) area where data is stored for companies engaging in all sorts of work, from large corporations to small, dedicated e-commerce retailers.
 Data center managers are responsible for ensuring the integrity of this stored data, whether it includes vital company information or sensitive customer information.
 These managers also ensure that hardware is kept up-to-date and functioning properly, regulations for data storage are followed, and proper procedures for data entry are maintained, and may recommend and implement upgrades to a firm's IT or data infrastructure.
 They may also be required to perform database programming work to help company personnel access data as efficiently as possible.Read More...